miyako/4d-presentation-2026-06-10/README.md

 > [!TIP]
 > When training is conducted across multiple GPUs (`negatives_cross_device`), each query is compared against `1` random positive and `group size-1` random negatives, plus the passages sitting on other GPUs which act as extra "in-batch negatives".
 With a large enough dataset, the statistical probability of two nearly identical queries ending up in the exact same global batch is extremely low.

+> [!NOTE] GPU may become unavailable for an extended period of time, depending on the hour and region.
+It would be wise to have a network storage on each size of the Atlantic (Europe and Canada) to avoid wait time.

 #### Round 3 (r13)

 ```